decryptus/monit-docker/README.md

 monit-docker is a free and open-source, we develop it to monitor container status or resources and execute some commands inside containers or manage containers with dockerd, for example:
  - reload php-fpm if memory usage is too high
+ - reload php-fpm if no free space in /dev/shm
  - restart container if status is not running
  - remove all containers